Skip to Content

 3. In the Content Type section, set values for the following:

-• Request: Open the menu, then select the overriding request content type.
+• Request: Select the overriding request content type.

-• Response: Open the menu, then select the overriding response content type.
+• Response: Select the overriding response content type.

 4. Click the Save button, then close the dialog.